 ACKNOWLEDGEMENT OF RISK FORM-We require that each passenger sign an acknowledgement of risk form.
 Anyone under 18 must also have the signature of their parent or legal guardian.
-You will fill this out online prior to your trip.
+This form must be filled out online.

 CANCELLATION POLICY - Deposits are non-refundable.
 Cancellations received between 31 and 60 days prior to departure forfeit one half the tour cost.
 Cancellations between 30 days and the day of your trip lose the entire tour cost.
 No shows lose entire tour cost.
 We are firm with this policy and suggest you purchase cancellation insurance.
 This would help reimburse you in the event of illness or other unforeseen reasons for cancellations.
 This cancellation policy applies per person.